In this tutorial I'll explain how to test the blower motor resistor on the 2.7L V6 equipped Chrysler Sebring and 2.7L V6 Dodge Stratus.

 Let's take a look at what your test results mean:

 CASE 1: Continuity exists between all the blower motor resistor terminals.
-This is the correct test result and confirms that the blower motor resistor assembly is OK.
+This is the correct and expected test result.

 CASE 2: Continuity DOES NOT exist between some of the blower motor resistor terminals.
-This test result tells you that the blower motor resistor assembly is bad and needs to be replaced.
+This test result tells you that the blower motor resistor is defective and needs to be replaced.

 You can find my recommendations, on where to buy the blower motor resistor assembly, here: Where To Buy The Blower Motor Resistor.